1957 - 1966

 INTRODUCING BAVARIAN'S SELECT BEER

-It appears Bavarian hired the advertising firm of Calkins & Holden, located at 247 Park Avenue, NYC, around 1956 to propose a new design and marketing strategy for Bavarian.
-They conducted research, came up with new labels, and developed a marketing campaign.
-It was also decided to modify their brand name to Bavarian's Select Beer (and Bavarian/s).
-The word "Select" in the new name replaced the words "Old Style" in the former name.
-Dozens of different label designs were considered, and the one selected by Bavarian/s is as shown on the right.
-Besides using the noted ad firm (think Mad Men), they also hired Lippincott & Margulies, Industrial Designers in NYC, to assist them with an architectural (color) change to the brewery, packaging assistance and bar signage.
+From research conducted, it was decided to discard the "old" image of the beer and adapt a more colorful and contemporary image along with changing the brand from Bavarian's Old Style to Bavarian's Select Beer (or Bavarian/s).
+Essentially, the word "Select" in the new name replaced the words "Old Style" in the former name.
+Dozens of different label designs were considered, and the one selected by Bavarian/s is as shown above and in the illustrations.
 This rebranding process was instituted to distinguish Bavarian/s from the other local brewers and was not confined to simply a change in their beer label.
-They needed to repaint their fleet of a few dozen trucks, develop a new advertising campaign, phase out the Old Style beer as they brought in the new Bavarian/s beer, create new promotional items, etc. It was a major investment and undertaking for the owner's of the brewery.
-The first ad below provides the introduction of the new label.
-The ads beside it include themes of "smooth...", "lively...", "frosty...", and "refreshing..."
+It was also necessary for Bavarian to change their packaging, repaint their fleet of a few dozen trucks, develop a new advertising campaign, phase out the Old Style beer as they brought in the new Bavarian/s beer, create new promotional items, etc. It was a major investment and undertaking for the owner's of the brewery.
+The ad on the left introduces the new label in May, 1957.
+It was followed by the ads below through the end of the year that featured different themes, e.g. "frosty...", "refreshing...", "lively...", "smooth...", and "mellow...".
+All these ads appeared as black and white in papers, as shown in the first ad below, but were attractively colorized for displays and promotions, similar to what is shown.

 UNGLAUBLICH.
 Bavarian/s ... like old-county beer.